 Only those employees who are required to provide essential services, as approved by the responsible Dean, Vice Chancellor or designated Organization Head, may work during the closure.

 The annual Winter Holiday Closure saves UCLA approximately $200,000 in energy costs.
 It also reduces campus greenhouse gas emissions by more than one-million pounds of CO2, which helps preserve natural resources and moves the University closer to its 2025 Carbon Neutrality goal.

-For questions regarding application of personnel policies, contact CHR Personnel Services at (310) 794-3147 or Anthony Solana in CHR Employee & Labor Relations at firstname.lastname@example.org.
-For questions related to the Health Sciences, contact Maure Gardner in Health Sciences Human Resources at email@example.com.
+For questions regarding application of personnel policies, contact CHR Personnel Services at (310) 794-3147 or Anthony Solana in CHR Employee & Labor Relations firstname.lastname@example.org.
+For questions related to the Health Sciences, contact Maure Gardner in Health Sciences Human Resources email@example.com.
 For questions regarding your department’s holiday closure plans, contact your supervisor.